MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-to-set-up-cost-types.md

 ---
-    title: How to Set Up a Chart of Cost Types | Microsoft Docs
+    title: How to Set Up a Chart of Cost Types
     description: Chart of cost types are similar to the chart of accounts in the general ledger.
     services: project-madeira
     documentationcenter: ''